 For our printer, the side facing down in the paper tray is the side that gets printed on.
 So we placed our book page paper side down in the printer tray.

 To make the Trick or Treat book page bunting we followed the same method of printing as with the Halloween book page decor.
 The spooky font we used is called Danzig.
 Click here to download it for free.
 We used one letter per book page and size 350 font.
+You can also use Pixelied’s vast collection of fonts without downloading them on your computer.

 To make our book page bunting we tore the bottom and side edges of our printed book paper and then hot glue gunned a ribbon along the top.
 The easiest way to do this is to lay out your book pages according to the spacing you want each letter/word to have.
 Then glue one page at a time onto your ribbon.
 The ribbon we used is 2 metres long.